BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Does your organization gather information about new vulnerability issues?
-  - Every team knows whom to contact about newly found vulnerability issues.
-  - All contracts with subcontractors require them to report security flaws they discover.
-  - Feeds about vulnerability issues are monitored.
-  - The company regularly checks for new sources for vulnerabilities.
 * Are vulnerability issues filtered to dedicated project, used hardware and software stacks?
-  - Every project records all used hardware and software, including 3rd party.
-  - A newly found vulnerability is immediately transmitted to all affected teams.
 * Are there project teams after final (serial) release responsible for these issues?
-  - Every team or part of it has to maintain their project after the release (including security concerns).
-  - Developers consider 3rd party libraries in their development and testing lifecycle.

 ##### RESULTS
 * Company has improved security knowledge